alyssamichelle/angular-kendo-unite/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+# Video 4: 📽️ A Snazzy to-do app using Kendo UI

+What is a button without a form?
+What is a to-do list without to-do items?
+We will answer these philosophical questions, along with other form related ones in this third video of the Angular and Kendo Unite series.

+We start with a to-do app using our marvelous Kendo UI Buttons as individual to-do items.
+We then add in the Kendo UI textbox input and get our to-do app fully functioning!

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.